 And right away we are confronted with the genius of Welles as we realize that he basically invented the found footage genre several years before the release of what many consider the start of the genre, the Italian horror film Cannibal Holocaust (1980), and some twenty years before The Blair Witch Project popularized it.

 It is tempting, perhaps to draw a parallel between Other Side Of The Wind and Welles’ first film, Citizen Kane.
 They both are told essentially in flashback after their main character has died.
 Their central leads are both one-time media titans – Kane as a newspaper man and Hanaford, movies – who have fallen from their lofty positions of power.
-It is hard not see Welles contemplating his own career trajectory and place in the film history through the lens of Hanaford, played with an irascibility by John Houston.
-Real life Welles friend and upcoming directorial enfant terrible Peter Bogdanovich playing a similar role to Houston’s Hanaford only solidifies things in the viewers mind.
+It is hard not see Welles contemplating his own career trajectory and place in the film history through the lens of Hanaford, played with a Welles-ish irascibility by John Houston.
+Real life Welles friend and upcoming directorial enfant terrible Peter Bogdanovich playing a similar role to Houston’s Hanaford only solidifies things in the viewer’s mind.

 But Citizen Kane is about how power and ambition can warp a man – in this case probably the real life William Randolph Hearst – whereas Wind is a much more personal film.
 And while Wind is very self-reflective, it also contains Welles’ impish sense of humor, slyly satirizing the emerging first generation of film school educated directors as well as the then-current European art house sensibility.
 The film’s film-within-a-film, also called The Other Side Of The Wind, is nothing more than actors Bob Random and Welles’ then paramour Oja Kodar wandering around the decaying MGM backlot naked.
 (Apparently, Welles and his film crew snuck in on weekends without permission.)
 Susan Strasberg shows up as a very Pauline Kael-like critic.
 Real life directors Henry Jaglom and Paul Mazursky play themselves as party guests, debating film theory.